464 Comments

 Expand full comment

 I am much more interested in actual data versus the emotional claims of children.
-Chase Strangio admitted at the Supreme Courtt that there is no evidence to demonstrated that Gender Affirming Care reduces completed suicides.
+Chase Strangio admitted at the Supreme Court that there is no evidence to demonstrated that Gender Affirming Care reduces completed suicides.
 Chase forgot to mention that the evidence is actually the opposite.
 Transition increases suicide.

 Chase forgot to mention Chen et al (2023).
 This is the study documents two completed suicides while participating in the study.
 The question I asked if WHEN is enough ENOUGH.
 How many suicides are required before a study might suggest there is a cause for concern?
 The Chen study is below.
 In addition, I have Van Cauwenberg (2021).
 10 years of data from Belgium.
 The impact of transition is not good: